subathanikaikumaran/ftp-server-connection/README.md

 - `protocol` - `sftp`/`ftp`
 - `port` - The port number - `22`/`21`/any other
 - `remotePath` - The project path - `public_html` OR `/var/www/html/project folder`
 - `uploadOnSave` - `true` - It will upload and download the new changes files from local and server, If you set `false` it will stop the process.

+Once you edit your json file, you will able to upload and download the files from the server to local.
+eg: `sync.remoteToLocal`